circleci/circleci-docs/jekyll/_cci2/api-intro.md

 ## Getting started with the API v2
 {: #getting-started-with-the-api-v2 }

-**GitLab SaaS Support users:** Note that the definition of **project slug** provided in this section applies to GitHub and Bitbucket projects only.
+**GitLab SaaS Support users:** Note that the definition of **project slug** provided in this section, as well as its usage throughout this document applies to GitHub and Bitbucket projects only.
 GitLab projects currently use a new slug format:
 <br>
 `circleci/:org-short-id/:project-short-id`
 <br>